Religion in the Workplace

 Duty to Accommodate an Employee's Religion

 While employers have a duty to accommodate the religious beliefs of their employees, the employer does have some leeway in how it conducts its business.
 There is a point where the changes that are required to accommodate an employee become too burdensome on the employer.
 Most likely, a request by an employee to trade shifts when his or her faith prevents working on Saturdays is likely to be reasonable.
 However, less reasonable might be a request that an employee have a particular holy month off each year.
 Whether an employer's policy that limits the conduct of members of a particular faith is unreasonable depends on the circumstances.
-For example, a restaurant owner may require its cooks to wear hairnets or short hair, even if this creates an inconvenience for members of a faith that does not allow them to cut their hair.
 A job may also have certain qualifications or requirements that have the effect of limiting participation by a particular religious faith.
-A radio station that played rock and roll music, for example, would be allowed to fire a disc jockey who refused to play rock and roll because it was against his religion.